MEDICATION IN LACTATION

 The Academy of Breastfeeding Medicine has protocols on analgesia and anaesthesia, and substance misuse, amongst others

 The Breastfeeding Network (BfN) medication factsheets and the Drugs in Breastmilk Helpline - compiled and run on a voluntary basis by Dr Wendy Jones, who has been awarded a Prime Minister's "Points of Light" award and an MBE for this work.
-Mothers and health professionals can email or message on the Facebook page.
+Families and health professionals can email or message on the Facebook page.
 Of particular relevance are the factsheets on:

-The Royal College of Obstetrics & Gynaecology has issued specific guidance on codeine in breastfeeding mothers, which recommends that dihydrocodeine should be used in preference due to the risk of opiate toxicity to the newborn in some mothers taking codeine.
+The Royal College of Obstetrics & Gynaecology has issued specific guidance on codeine in breastfeeding mothers, which recommends that dihydrocodeine should be used in preference due to the risk of opiate toxicity to the newborn in some people taking codeine.
 This information is taken from the UKDILAS Q&A on weak opiates

 Also see our resources for HIFN campaign 'Don't Say Stop Look it Up'